nodejs/node/doc/api/events.markdown

 Execute each of the listeners in order with the supplied arguments.

+### Class Method: EventEmitter.listenerCount(emitter, event)

+Return the number of listeners for a given event.

 ### Event: 'newListener'

 * `event` {String} The event name